guildai/guild.ai/pages/index.md

     <p>
       Guild helps you <strong>train better models in less time</strong>.
-Effective machine learning is a function of systematic experimentation&mdash;one experiment leads to another
-      as you deepen your understanding.
+Effective machine learning is a function of systematic experimentation &mdash; one experiment leads to another as you deepen your understanding.
 The faster and more effective you can apply experiments, the sooner you'll complete your work.
     </p>
   </div>
 </div>